kehindeoloruntayo/animal-wiki/README.md

 # _Animal Wiki_
-### _Animal wiki is a webpage where you input any animal of your choice and get unformation about that anmimal_
+### _Animal wiki is a webpage where you input any animal of your choice to get unformation about that animal_

 ## Technology used
 * _GIT_